 Put pullouts to use.
-Introduce order in a voluminous cabinet by arranging gear on a two-tier pullout shelf.
+Introduce under-sink storage solutions to a voluminous cabinet by arranging gear on a two-tier shelf with rolling drawers.
 The narrow top shelf glides past plumbing and allows space on the lower level for tall items.

 Repurpose kitchen helpers.
 Use kitchen organizers to bring order to personal gear.
-Here, a wire wine holder cools a curling iron and a ceramic egg container stops jewelry tangles.
+In this under-sink caddy, a wire wine holder cools a curling iron and a ceramic egg container stops jewelry tangles.
 Line the trays of a tiered pullout with rubber shelf liner cut to size.
 Acrylic boxes stay in place; tall bottles remain standing.

 Install prime perches.
-Make the most of every inch of available space with vanity-area add-ons.
+Make the most of every inch of available space under your bathroom sink with vanity-area add-ons.
 An adhesive hook and hanger provides hanging space for a cosmetics bag inside the cabinet door.

 Illuminate dark spaces.
 Find your way in the dark with adhesive undercabinet lighting.
 A simple tap turns these small LED lanterns on and off, making every corner visible.
 Place as many as you need wherever they make sense.

 Keep small items in check.
-Hide the chaos of unruly hair notions and sample packets in small photo files.
+Hide the chaos of unruly hair notions and sample packets in small photo files or under-sink bins.
 Hand-penned labels announce the items in each petite drawer, and the solid structure creates a shelf for extra washcloths and soaps.

 Sort and display.
+Under-sink storage solutions extend to small items.
 Group similar items, such as your mani and pedi supplies, in one portable mail sorter.

 Check out these easy cleaning tips to make your bathroom sink and countertop shine.